 So upstage there might be an ancient cosmos with rotating spheres and ethereal beings in full flight, but the magic is thoroughly modern, purely instrumental and entirely human.
 1

-The use of scenes “in perspective”, as they were for the first time deployed in Florentine opera, is exposed as setting in place a peculiar listening stance: “cosmic infinity has been replaced by the infinity of the vanishing point which puts the human eye at the centre of perception.
-With this monocular vision, music no longer looks down upon humanity but is looked upon as an object […]what is extended through the eye of the prince beyond the backdrop is the stage machinery” (p.
+The use of scenes “in perspective”, as they were for the first time deployed in Florentine opera, sets a peculiar listening stance: “cosmic infinity has been replaced by the infinity of the vanishing point which puts the human eye at the centre of perception.
+With this monocular vision, music no longer looks down upon humanity but is looked upon as an object […] what is extended through the eye of the prince beyond the backdrop is the stage machinery” (p.
 45-46).
 This is a “seminal” practice that “created the epistemological structures in which music could be objectified on stage for the perspectival gaze of the subject.”

 From Absolute Music and the Construction of Meaning Page 59 (D. Chua)